Buying a Franchise

 A franchise lawyer will need to review all the Documents – usually in the form of a Disclosure Document, Franchise Agreement, Licence or Lease and Sale of Business.

-These documents will need to be compared against the Franchising Code, to ensure that complete disclosure is provided.
+These documents will need to be compared by a franchise lawyer against the Franchising Code, to ensure that complete disclosure is provided.
 If you are buying an existing business, you may want to restrain the current franchisee from competing in a similar business in your area (this will be on top of any agreements between the franchisor and current franchisee).

 It is important to use a franchise lawyer or solicitor that practices regularly in the franchise law area, as it critical that your franchise lawyer negotiates on your behalf and ensures that the documents comply against the Franchise Code.
 It is a specialist area and the law is always changing and evolving, particularly around disclosure.